kubernetes-sigs/gateway-api/site-src/concepts/troubleshooting.md

 ## Status and Conditions

-In particular, Gateway API has leant hard on the convention of Conditions, a portable respresentation of states of any given object.
+In particular, Gateway API has leant hard on the convention of Conditions, a portable representation of states of any given object.

 Conditions have: